advertise

 Vanislander / Landmarks / Beaches / Muir Creek Beach

-Muir Creek Beach on Vancouver island
+Muir Creek Beach on Vancouver Island

 Nestled along the scenic Juan de Fuca Strait, Muir Creek Beach is a hidden gem for adventurers and history lovers.
 Named after the Muir family, pioneers in the area’s early logging days, this beach blends natural beauty with stories of the past.
 Whether it is a stroll through the rocky beach, searching cliffs for ancient whale bones, or swaying on a handmade tree swing as Pacific waves crash nearby, this beach is a perfect getaway.
 Just 10 minutes from Sooke and an hour from Victoria, it’s perfect for travelers craving quiet moments and untouched coastal views.
 This guide shares all you need—directions, top things to do, and tips for discovering this hidden treasure.